-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY contractors.
-This will make honoring requests more burdensome for businesses.
-The regulations should not broaden the personal information that is subject to consumer requests. request to know.
-The Agency cannot implement regulations that alter or amend a statute or enlarge or impair its scope.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY personal information that is subject to consumer requests.
 369. Proposed regulations should reinstate previous draft language clarifying that businesses should not provide consumers with specific pieces of personal information if the disclosure creates a substantial, articulable, and unreasonable risk to the customer's or business's security.
 If such information were compromised, malicious actors could use it to facilitate future fraudulent activity.
 This is a particular problem for banks, who are frequent targets for fraud and other malicious activities due to the nature of their business.
 Comment also proposes an exception if a request is intended to circumvent rules of discovery relating to an ongoing litigation.
 No change has been made in response to this comment.
 The comment is not related to any proposed regulation of the rulemaking procedures followed.
-Moreover, the law and regulations already incorporate protections for consumers and businesses, including verification requirements, requirements to implement reasonable security, and the prohibition of disclosing highly sensitive identifiers (e.g. , government-issued identification number, financial account number, account password, security questions and answers) in response to requests to know (see , e.g. , Civ.
+Moreover, the law and regulations already incorporate protections for consumers and businesses, including verification requirements, requirements to implement reasonable security, and the prohibition of disclosing highly sensitive identifiers (e.g., government-issued identification number, financial account number, account password, security questions and answers) in response to requests to know (see, e.g., Civ.
 Code § 1798.100(e); § 7024(a), (d), (f) (proposed)).
 Moreover, as explained in the Attorney General's FSOR, previous draft language was deleted in response to comments expressing concerns about the risk for abuse by businesses taking a broad view of their need for secrecy.
-See Department of Justice, Attorney General's Office, Final Statement of Reasons , at p.
+See Department of Justice, Attorney General's Office, Final Statement of Reasons, at p.
 25 (June 1, 2020).
 To the extent the comment suggests that complying with requests to know would restrict a business's ability to comply with laws or to exercise or defend legal claims, the CCPA includes explicit exemptions to preserve those abilities.
 See Civ.
 Code § 1798.145(a)(1), (5).
 W52-26 W52-27 W52-51 0533-0534 0533-0534 0546 370.
 Comment recommends that the Agency should evaluate and clarify what data needs to be provided in response to "Request to Know."
 No change has been made in response to this comment.
-The regulation is reasonably clear and incorporates the five types of information a consumer can request as detailed in Civ.
-Code § 1798.110(a).
+The regulation is reasonably clear and incorporates the five types of information a consumer can request as detailed in Civil Code § 1798.110(a).
 The Agency does not believe any clarification is necessary.
 W57-9 0593 371.
 The processes required for requests to know differ from other consumer requests.
-No change has been made in response to this comment.
-The comment does not provide sufficient specificity for the Agency to W72-13 0801-0802
+Comment urges the CPPA to provide for flexibility, consistency where possible, and uniformity with other state laws in terms of No change has been made in response to this comment.
+The comment does not provide sufficient specificity for the Agency to make any modifications to the text.
+The regulations are consistent with the language, structure, and intent of the CCPA.
+Specifically, they conform to the requirements in Civil Code §§ 1798.110 and W72-13 0801-0802